-- A tourist hotel of 65 rooms is proposed at the north of the site.
-Other uses include small meeting rooms, day spa and guest facilities. - Parking facilities are beneath a podium as previously proposed, with the new garden and buildings above. - Public access is maintained throughout the tourist hospitality precinct, both between buildings and along the waterfront.
+- A tourist hotel is proposed at the north of the site.
+Other uses include small meeting rooms, day spa and quest facilities. - Parking facilities are beneath a podium as previously proposed, with the new garden and buildings above. - Public access is maintained throughout the tourist hospitality precinct, both between buildings and along the waterfront.